itsTykho/draugur/README.md

 A dead simple Discord bot that tracks killmails in real-time and posts them to Discord channels, not trying to be anything fancier.

-Built with Rust using the Serenity framework and zKill's RedisQ service.
+Built with Rust using the Serenity framework and zkill's RedisQ service.

 [Invite Link](https://discord.com/oauth2/authorize?client_id=1200488782110138488&permissions=84032&integration_type=0&scope=applications.commands+bot)